PicolotoLF/SlideShowPowerBI/README.md

 # SlideShowPowerBI

 This is a extension for Google Chrome to display with slideshow the reports from Power BI.
-<p>I maked this app to display the reports on the TV
+<p>I made this app to view reports on TV

 ## Install Extension
 1. Go to "Extensions" in Google Chrome